Writers’ Conference Participant Handbook

 Required Measles Proof of Immunity

 The Vermont Department of Health is requiring that all Bread Loafers be able to provide proof of immunization from measles before the start of our summer sessions.
-In the next two weeks we’ll share a letter from Mark Peluso, Chief Health Officer and College Physician of Middlebury College, and a link for uploading your proof of immunity document.
-In the meantime, please note that there will be three options for fulfilling this requirement of measles immunization:
+Below you’ll see three options for fulfilling this requirement of Measles immunization, and you can find more details about Measles and the College’s approach on Middlebury’s measles information website.

 - obtain proof of immunization from already extant records;